 What is GPON (GPON Networks)?

-Passive Optical Network (PON) is a system that delivers fiber optical cabling and signals to the home or business (FTTx) with a point-to-multipoint architecture.
-It allows access to video, voice, and data.
-There are many different standards of PON and GPON is one of them.
+The meaning of GPON is Gigabit Passive Ethernet Network.
+Passive Optical Network (PON) is a system that delivers fiber optical cabling signals to the home or business (FTTx) with a point-to-multipoint architecture.
+It allows users to access video, audio, Internet data, etc. There are plenty of different standards of PON and GPON is exactly one of them.
 It is first put forward by FSAN and completed in 2004.

 Main Features:① The upstream and downstream speed is 1.2 Gbps and 2.4 Gbps.